Skip over main navigation

 Expand

 You can find lots of information available on our website, including our educational resources.
-If you have any other questions, want a member of staff to feature in your documentary or arrange a school talk, please email us at [email protected]freedomforanimals.org.uk
+If you have any other questions, or would like a member of staff to feature in your documentary or arrange a school talk, please email us at office@freedomforanimals.org.uk

 Please note that as a small UK-based charity, we can only provide information relating to animal issues in the UK.